Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 * **shutter** - It is controlled by the PAT9130 sensor auto-exposure algorithm. lower numbers for shutter indicate a "better" surface. (theoretical range 0-255)

-# Connecting a filament-out sensor

-Connect a filament sensor to an available IO header or endstop.

-**Duet 3 with CAN expansion boards:** Filament monitors on CAN expansion boards are supported from RRF 3.2.
-Filament monitors must be connected to the same board as the corresponding extruder motor.
-This is so that the firmware can correlate the measured filament movement and the commanded extruder movement in real time.

-**Duet 2 WiFi/Ethernet:** If you have a DueX2 or DueX5 in your system, note that C5 thru C9 (the endstop inputs on the DueX) cannot be used for filament monitors, but C10 and C11 (the endstop inputs on the CONN_LCD connector) can.

-# Configuring a filament-out sensor
+# Configuring other filament-out sensors

 RepRapFirmware supports a variety of different filament presence and motion sensors using the [M591](/User_manual/Reference/Gcodes/M591) Gcode, where the 'Pnn' parameter is the type of sensor:

 * 0 = none
 * 1 = simple sensor (high signal when filament present)
 * 2 = simple sensor (low signal when filament present)
 * 3 = Duet3D rotating magnet sensor
 * 4 = Duet3D rotating magnet sensor with microswitch
-* 5 = Duet3D laser sensor
+* 5 = Duet3D laser sensor (RRF 1.21 and later)
-* 6 = Duet3D laser sensor with microswitch
+* 6 = Duet3D laser sensor with microswitch (RRF 1.21 and later)
-* 7 = pulse-generating sensor
+* 7 = pulse-generating sensor (RRF 1.21 and later)

 Map the filament sensor to the extruder drive number ('Dnn' parameter) using the 'Cnn' parameter.
 In RRF 3.x, this is the pin name the filament monitor is connected to.
 In RRF 2.x, this is the logical pin number.
 Example:

 ```
 ;RepRapFirmware 3.x, Duet 3
-M591 D0 P3 C"io4.in" S1 ; rotating filament monitor connected to IO_4 for drive 0, enabled
+M591 D0 P1 C"io4.in" S1 ; simple sensor (high signal when filament present) connected to IO_4 for drive 0, enabled

 ;RepRapFirmware 3.x, Duet 2
-M591 D0 P3 C"e0stop" S1 ; rotating filament monitor connected to E0 endstop for drive 0, enabled
+M591 D0 P7 C"e0stop" S1 ; pulse-generating sensor connected to E0 endstop for drive 0, enabled

 ;RepRapFirmware 2.x, Duet 2
-M591 D0 P3 C S1 ; rotating filament monitor connected to E0 endstop for drive 0, enabled
+M591 D0 P3 C3 S1 ; rotating filament monitor connected to E0 endstop for drive 0, enabled
 ```
 To report the current settings, send:
 ```